 The book continues on its way with love affairs and scarlet fever and cliff fires.
 The Athertons from A Head Girl’s Difficulties arrive on the island for the summer and make friends with the Temples.
 There are many excursions to various bays for swimming and picnics.
 And of course all the loose ends are tied up.
 Elizabeth marries Paul Ozanne, a lawyer, and Anne Dr Peter Chester, while Julian Lucy hovers in the background waiting for Janie and another book.

 That other book is Janie of La Rochelle which opens with her marriage to Julian.
-They buy La Rochelle which Julian has enlarged and the one-time potato field landscaped.
+They buy La Rochelle which Julian has had enlarged.
 Again the story itself is negligible but the descriptions of Guernsey make up for that as far as I am concerned.
 I enjoyed the book when I first read it as it ties up lots of relationships.
 The Athertons, Willoughbys and Raphaels all reappear from other books and everyone gets engaged and/or married.
 It’s a very useful book if you want to create family trees!

 But it’s the house in this book that interested me – Janie and Julian’s house on the edge of St Peterport.
 I loved the description of it and when I heard that it might have been based on Sausmarez Manor I determined to visit that house.
 For clarity, the location is not based on the manor house; just the building itself.
 It’s a beautiful, graceful building and I loved it.
 It brought to life Janie’s house and I was better able to appreciate some of the action.